 Each vehicle purchased with driver education funds SHALL be properly identified to help safeguard against collisions.
 The decals SHALL be applied directly to the car and may not be affixed using magnets.
-Vehicle stickers are provided by the USBE, contact the driver education specialist.

-★ Driver Education vehicles are to be used for DRIVER EDUCATION purposes ONLY.
+Driver Education vehicles are to be used for DRIVER EDUCATION purposes ONLY.